Coppernic/coppernic.github.io/docs/app/iclass_wedge.md

 ![](/img/application/iclass_settings.png) ![](/img/application/iclass_settings_2.png)

-1.Service
+1. Service

-   - Enable service : you can start or stop the service with this option.
+   - Enable service: you can start or stop the service with this option.
    - Hid iClass Service startup boot : when it is enabled, the service will start automatically when the device boot.
-   - On/off reader for each scan : when enabled, it will power off reader after scanning (either for bad or good read).
+   - On/off reader for each scan: when enabled, it will power off reader after scanning (either for bad or good read).
 It will save battery, but can be a little bit longer to read as you will need to power on the reader every time.

- 2.Scan
+2. Scan

   - Sound : play a sound after a good or bad scan.
   - Display : display an icon while scanning.
   - Timeout : allow setting time in seconds while the device is trying to read a tag.

- 3.Keyboard Wedge
+3. Keyboard Wedge

-  - Enable Keyboard : when enabled, it will send result to the keyboard buffer.
+  - Enable Keyboard : when enabled, it will send the result to the keyboard buffer.
 It is still broadcasting Intents.
   - Scan Enter : add a carriage return of the data reader.
   - Data Send : you can choose either between card number and facility code to send to the keyboard buffer.
   - Facility code : depending on the card you want to read, card number will be different if card has a facility code or not.

-  4.Reader configuration
+4. Reader configuration

    - Hid Card configuration : allows using an HID card configuration.
 You need to present and hold the card front of the antenna until the configuration is finished.

 iClass scan
 ---------

- This application just start a scan to read an iClass/LF prox card.
+ This application just starts a scan to read an iClass/LF prox card.
- You can use it remapping this application to on (or more) of the 3 programmable button.
+ You can use it by remapping this application to on (or more) of the 3 programmable button.
 You can do it on the device in Settings > Remap key & shortcut.

 Using iClass Wedge with intents in your application
 ---------------------------------

-- For this example, Coppernic Core library is used.
+- For this example, the Coppernic Core library is used.
 You must declare it in build.gradle.

 ``` groovy
 // At project level